 All Baldwin uprights use Alaskan Sitka Spruce soundboards.
 This material has been at the core of the Baldwin sound for generations.
 Baldwin’s soundboard design is specially created to be tapered near the ends for greater flexibility and movement similar to the so called Steinway “Diaphragmatic Sound Board”.

 All Baldwin pianos have a real working center pedal similar to a grand piano.
-All other upright pianos makers (other than the one very expensive model at the very top of the line model from other companies) have a center pedal mute and not an actual working musical pedal.
+All other upright pianos makers (other than the one very expensive model at the very top of the line from other companies) have a center pedal mute and not an actual working musical pedal.
 Knowing that the mute is a popular feature on pianos Baldwin includes this on all upright pianos on a switch while allowing the center pedal to be free to function like a grand piano pedal.
 Baldwin is the only full line of pianos that allows the consumer to have both a mute and a musical performing center pedal on each and every model they make.
 For Baldwin it’s all about the music.
 Unlike their Japanese competitors Baldwin is only making one level of high performance pianos.
 Today there are no lower level pianos carrying the Baldwin name.

 The hitch pin of a piano is where the string rests once a piano is strung.
 As you can see in the photo on the left, on all other piano pianos the string rests at the base of the hitch pin against the plate.
 Baldwin’s impressive adjustable Acu-just hitch pins (on the right photo) are found on all Baldwin uprights.
 Acu-just hitch pins are an exclusive Baldwin patent and allow a piano technician to finely adjust the down bearing on the bridge by changing the position of the string on the hitch pin long after the piano is manufactured.
 This is impossible to do on any other brand since the strings are in a stationary placement.
 Many pianos when finished being manufactured have tonal deficiencies that can be traced to excesses down bearing or too little down bearing.
 Only on a Baldwin with this feature can a factory technician decrease or increase down bearing as needed to bring out the most from each individual piano.
 Again, this is not available on any other piano brand.
 It is a system that can be finessed by the piano dealer during prep.
 In the right hands, it is a very accurate and precise way to set bearing allowing one to individualize the bearing for each note.
 (The first picture is the way a hitch pin on all other brands look like.
 The second picture is of how the Acu-just hitch pin looks like in comparison.
 The pin is cylindrical with an opening at the back for the adjustment tool.)